GabeScott/standard-works-vault/General Conference/1971 October - The Only True and Living Church.md

 # The Only True and Living Church

-*By Boyd K. Packer - Of the Council of the Twelve*
+By Elder Boyd K. Packer - *Of the Council of the Twelve*

 *Given in the October session of the 1971 General Conference*